JacobSalads/Ansys-Mechanical-CubeSat-Analysis---APDL/README.md

 # Ansys-Mechanical-CubeSat-Analysis---APDL
-This repository will hopefully help those interested in modeling the thermal and acoustic &amp; vibration environment to be expected onboard a cube satellite.
+This repository will hopefully help those interested in modeling the thermal environment onboard a cube satellite.